christopher-siewert/christopher-siewert.github.io/_posts/2019-05-20-bitcoin-futures-arbitrage-part-3.md

 ![png](/assets/images/2019-05-20-bitcoin-futures-arbitrage-part-3_files/2019-05-20-bitcoin-futures-arbitrage-part-3_12_0.png)

 This is a plot of correlation between days.
 High autocorrelation means that if the ratio is high one day than we expect it to be high the next.
-It appears there is significant correlation for a few days (each point is one day forward).
-But then after a few days there is not significant correlation.
+It appears there is a significant correlation for a few days (each point is one day forward).
+But then after a few days, there is not a significant correlation.

-This means that we may be able to use a current perpetual index ratio to predict the ratio for the next few days.
+We may be able to use a time series model to predict the ratio for the next few days.
+This may be useful if planning to take short term positions in the perpetual.

 ## Distribution